harelba/q/mkdocs/docs/index.md

                         Field delimiter for output.
 If none specified, then the -d delimiter is used if present, or space if no delimiter is specified
+    -P, --pipe-delimited-output
+                        Same as -D '|'.
+Added for convenience and readability.
     -T, --tab-delimited-output
                         Same as -D <tab>.
 Just a shorthand for outputting tab delimited output.
 You can use -D $'\t' if you want.